oracle/truffleruby/doc/contributor/how-to-guide.md

 ## How to add a new spec

-TruffleRuby uses the RubySpec test suite (<https://github.com/ruby/spec>).
+TruffleRuby uses the ruby/spec test suite (<https://github.com/ruby/spec>).
 Tests are located in the `spec/ruby` directory.

-The are the following main directories:
+There are the following main directories:

-- spec/ruby/core - specs for the Core Library
+- `spec/ruby/core` - specs for the Core Library
-- spec/ruby/library - specs for the Standard Library
+- `spec/ruby/library` - specs for the Standard Library
-- spec/ruby/language - specs for the Ruby syntax itself
+- `spec/ruby/language` - specs for the Ruby syntax itself